Sharpness of proper and cocompact actions on reductive homogeneous spaces

-Compact quotients of group manifolds of rank $1$ where the first to be thoroughly studied and well-understood (see \cite{kas-PhD,gk17,ggkw17}).
-We hope that the sharpness theorem will help understand the higher-rank case.
-To illustrate this, we classify compact quotients of some group manifolds of rank $2$:
+Compact quotients of group manifolds of real rank $1$ were the first to be thoroughly studied and well understood (see \cite{kas-PhD,gk17,ggkw17}).
+We hope that the Sharpness Theorem~\ref{thm:sharp} will help understand the higher-rank case.
+To illustrate this, we use Theorem~\ref{thm:sharp} to classify compact quotients of some group manifolds of real rank~$2$: